-Eno is a brand name of a fruit salt and is the most common brand of fruit salt in the market.
-People use Eno as some magic medicine without realising that it is actually baking soda along with citric acid.
-I know somebody, who is very much against having baking soda in her house but freely use Eno.
+Eno is a brand name of fruit salt and is the most common brand of fruit salt in the market.
+People use Eno as some magic medicine without realizing that it is actually baking soda along with citric acid.
+I know somebody, who is very much against having baking soda in her house but freely uses Eno.
 Strange, but true!

-Yes, just mix baking soda and lemon juice and that’s it.
-And, homemade Eno fruit salt is ready.
+Yes, just mix baking soda and lemon juice and, homemade Eno fruit salt is ready.

 You will see the same bubbles and the same fluffiness.
 No pungent smell of baking soda.
 Scientifically, soda bicarbonate reacts with acid only.
 If there is no acid or insufficient acid then there will be no reaction.
 In that case, soda bicarbonate will taste pungent.

-- With Citric Acid in powder form: It can be easily stocked in your kitchen/first aid box.
+- It can be easily stocked in your kitchen/first aid box.

-- And mix all three, citric acid, baking soda, and salt in a bowl.
+- Gather all three ingredients, namely citric acid, baking soda, and salt.

 - Your homemade Eno fruit salt is ready.